-Winter Construction: How To Stay Warm On Site
+How To Stay Warm On Site in Winter

-Construction workers are exposed to extreme weather when on site over the winter months.
-It’s good to review the basics of staying warm when outdoors.
+It’s good to review the basics of how to stay warm when working outdoors in winter.
+Construction workers are exposed to extreme weather when on-site over the winter months.
 This will help to keep your staff safe and reduce sick days.

-Here are five ways construction workers protect their entire bodies on a work site during the winter.
+Here are some construction workers stay warm on a building site during the winter.

 Thermally insulated coveralls are the best choice for winter work.
 They cover nearly all exposed skin on your body, including arms and legs, but are comfortable enough to allow you to move freely.
 Often, we’ll get them a little bit oversized, so we can put some layers underneath.
 Layering is great because if you do get overheated, you can take a layer off to cool down without exposing too much skin.